-Eva Hesse is recognized as one of the most innovative and potent artists to emerge in New York in the fertile 1960s.
-She created new sculptural forms in such eccentric materials as latex and fiberglass, and has become known for giving minimal art organic, emotional, and kinetic aspects.
+Eva Hesse is recognized as one of the most innovative and powerful artists to emerge in the 1960s New York art world.
+She created new sculptural forms using eccentric materials such as latex and fiberglass, and has become known for giving minimal art organic, emotional, and kinetic aspects.
 Her material and formal inventions, with their sensuous and emotional extremes, were balanced by an active verbal intelligence that won her the respect of the art community—as her warmth and wry humor won her many friends.

-Both her life and her art were fraught with extreme contradictions.
+Both Hesse’s life and art were fraught with extreme contradictions.
 Almost impossibly demanding of herself, she was nevertheless completely open to the unknown.
-She scorned good taste and the decorative, and believed the authentic was never reached through subject matter, messages, or programs.
+She scorned good taste and the decorative, believing the authentic was never reached through subject matter, messages, or programs.
 The dynamic of her work was not expression, but discovery.
 She wrote, “It is my main concern to go beyond what I know and what I can know.”
-She pulled new meanings from deep in her psyche and gave them new formal structures that related to order yet resisted it.
+She pulled new meanings from deep in her psyche and gave them new formal structures that related to order, yet also resisted it.
 Usually these structures involved repeated units—the same but not exactly the same—that embodied opposite extremes: order/chaos, hardness/softness, directness/irony, horror/humor, mechanical/organic.
 The absurd is as inescapable in her work as it is in Samuel Beckett’s.
 Her subject, not merely her expression, is abstract.
-Her central theme is existence itself, the possibility of identity in a deranged world.
+Her central theme is existence itself: the possibility of identity in a deranged world.